ClancyLab/squid/docs/source/geometry.rst

 The spatial module holds functions that handle understanding the spatial relationship between atoms/molecules.

+    - :func:`squid.geometry.spatial.furthest_atoms` - Return the furthest atoms in a given list of atoms.
+    - :func:`squid.geometry.spatial.furthest_n_atoms_to_r` - Return the furthest n atoms to some coordinate.
     - :func:`squid.geometry.spatial.motion_per_frame` - Get the inter-frame RMS motion per frame.
     - :func:`squid.geometry.spatial.mvee` - Fit a volume to a list of atomic coordinates.
+    - :func:`squid.geometry.spatial.nearest_atoms` - Return the nearest atoms in a given list of atoms.
+    - :func:`squid.geometry.spatial.nearest_n_atoms_to_r` - Return the nearest n atoms to some coordinate.
     - :func:`squid.geometry.spatial.orthogonal_procrustes` - Find the rotation matrix that best fits one list of atomic coordinates onto another.
     - :func:`squid.geometry.spatial.random_rotation_matrix` - Generate a random rotation matrix.
     - :func:`squid.geometry.spatial.rotation_matrix` - Generate a rotation matrix based on angle and axis.